Lexus LS 500h interior & comfort

 Infotainment, apps & sat nav

 The LS 500h uses a 12.3-inch colour screen for infotainment duties, with Bluetooth, DAB radio, sat nav with full European mapping, two USB ports and an auxiliary socket for music connection, and steering-wheel-mounted controls for audio, display and placing phone calls.
-There's a 'panoramic view monitor' for an all-round view when parking, too, but no sign of Apple CarPlay or Android Auto, either as standard or optionally.
+There's a 'panoramic view monitor' for an all-round view when parking, too, while the 2021 model-year update saw Apple CarPlay and Android Auto smartphone connectivity made available on the flagship Lexus at last.

 Some will find the system awkward to use.
 It's controlled by a centrally mounted touch-pad which responds in a similar way to that of a laptop computer.
 Lexus claims that it offers "the intuitive feel of a smartphone", and they do recognise gestures such as swipes and double taps, but we find it tricky to navigate without diverting attention from the road, and would prefer a touchscreen or rotary controller.